arincdemir/memory_game/README.md

 We checked whether the color match or not in here.
 Also, the *reset()* function which enables us start all over again is in here.

 ## Difficulties Encountered
-It was hard to discover QT library in general.
+- It was hard to discover the QT library in general.
+The documentation is hard to understand, and it is hard to find what you are looking for.
+- The ui programming prodigm is quite different than the coding we were used to.
+It took some time to understand and adapt to it.

 ## Conclusion
+It was a fun but challenging project.
+It was not challenging because it took a long time, but it was hard to understand the ui design concept and it was hard to find how to do things in QT.
+Overall, we learned a lot about ui creation and game making.